FDR0903/jmp-talk/slides.md

 * Price to add a transaction to the blockchain: **gas fee**

-    * "gas" refers to the required computational power
+    * "Gas" refers to the required computational power
     * Gas fees scale with transaction complexity

 * Significantly expensive to run traditional markets on a blockchain